Betty Makin Youth Awards

 Compassionate, honest, feisty and practical, Betty was a straight talker who wasn’t afraid to speak up to get things done.

 Betty was ahead of her time and believed women should have the same education and career opportunities as men.
-She also advocated on behalf of incarcerated women, who had given birth ‘on the inside’.
-She fought for their rights to keep their babies with them until the mother and baby had bonded.
+She advocated for incarcerated mothers, fighting for their right to keep their babies until they had bonded.

-For many years she worked with the Community Youth Support Scheme Committee and was instrumental in setting up The Factory, a drop-in centre that continues to help young people in Waterloo today.
+For many years she worked with the Community Youth Support Scheme Committee and was instrumental in setting up The Fact Tree Youth Service, a drop-in centre that continues to help young people in Waterloo today.